Thursday, July 16, 2026

 Do I still use humour as an emotional crutch?
 Absolutely

-Do I still listen to "I'll be seeing you" at least once a day?
+Do I still listen to "I'll be seeing you" and "moon river" at least once a day?
 Yes

 Am I hardened?
 I hope not